 Rear-end motorcycle collisions are a common type of crash these days.
 The most common cause often is the inability, or lack of respect, for the following distance by a driver who may speed, tailgate, and ride too close to the back of a motorcycle.

-Although it needs only one wrong decision in her lifetime, that victim will have over 30 million dollars worth!
+Although it needs only one wrong decision in her lifetime, that victim will have over 30 million dollars’ worth!
 One can prevent such accidents by drivers maintaining proper foots-and-eyes spacing when meeting from behind (1 meter).

 Such a vehicle and motorcycle crash usually occurs for one of the following reasons:

-- Running into tailgating vehicle.
+4. Running into tailgating vehicle

-- Not enough fuel in one’s tank.
+5. Not enough fuel in one’s tank

-- Tailgating too close to each other.
+6. Tailgating too close to each other

-- The driver ignored bike lane rules.
+7. The driver ignored bike lane rules

 So, when such an accident occurs, where a four-wheeler strikes a motorcyclist, there are usually higher chances of surviving unless the accident has happened on the highway, on long roads, and racing tracks without safety guards.

-On highways, striking at a speed of 105+ mph statistically shows that your chances of surviving will be approximately around 72%
+On highways, striking at a speed of 105+ mph statistically shows that your chances of surviving will approximately be around 72%

 But traveling below 90 mph is always much safer and less sensitive to strikes.
 Interestingly, The safest crashes happen at 40 mph on motorcycles crashes.